me-and/nixcfg/README.md

 Having tried a selection of different formatters, Alejandra's style was the one I ended up objecting to least.

+The exception is `nixos/*-hardware.nix` files, which – insofar as possible – should be left in the format produced by `nixos-generate-config`, in the name of making it easier to diff versions of these files.

 [Alejandra]: https://kamadorueda.com/alejandra/